biokekec/BeNext_Chatbot_Thesis/README.md

 Contains an additional manual annotation file.
 This file supports validation of the automated evaluation process and comparison between annotation rounds or annotators.

-## Experimental setup

-The benchmark consists of 50 constructed in-scope QA pairs and 30 constructed out-of-scope QA pairs.
-Each pair is available in English and Dutch.

-To avoid retrieval leakage, the 50 in-scope QA pairs were split before bilingual expansion.
-A 70/30 split was used:

-* 35 in-scope QA pairs were used for the retrieval library;
-* 15 in-scope QA pairs were held out for testing.

-After bilingual expansion, this produced:

-* 70 retrieval items;
-* 30 held-out in-scope test items;
-* 60 out-of-scope test items.

-The final test set therefore contains 90 bilingual test items.

-The final model comparison includes five open instruction-tuned models:

-* Qwen2.5-7B-Instruct;
-* Qwen2.5-14B-Instruct;
-* Mistral-7B-Instruct-v0.3;
-* DeepSeek-R1-Distill-Qwen-7B;
-* DeepSeek-R1-Distill-Qwen-14B.

-The final pipeline uses Lingua for language detection and prompt-based scope detection for deciding whether a question is inside or outside the supported energy-monitoring domain.
-Scope routing was fixed across model runs so that answer-generation models could be compared under the same routing conditions.

-## QA approaches

-### Closed-book QA

-Closed-book QA generates an answer using only the current user question, the available system-side context, and the general answer guidelines.
-It does not use retrieved examples.

-This approach is included as the simplest generative baseline.

-### Retrieval-based QA

-Retrieval-based QA uses TF-IDF similarity to retrieve the most similar question from the retrieval library.
-It then returns the corresponding reference answer or a fallback response.

-This approach does not generate a new answer with the answer-generation model.
-It is included as a nearest-neighbour baseline.

-### Retrieval-augmented generation

-RAG first retrieves similar cases from the retrieval library and then provides them to the model as examples in the prompt.
-The model then generates a new answer for the current question.

-In the RAG setup, retrieval is based on question-level TF-IDF similarity.
-Retrieved reference answers are only included when the similarity score is high enough.
-This was done to reduce the risk of copying answers from weakly related cases.

-## Notes on retrieval-based QA

-Retrieval-based QA is included as a fixed nearest-neighbour baseline.
-It does not use the answer-generation model to create a new response.

-Because retrieval-based QA does not depend on the answer-generation model, it should not be interpreted as a model-specific generative result.
-It is included to compare retrieval-only behaviour against closed-book QA and RAG.

 ## Notes on evaluation

 The main automated evaluation uses an LLM-as-a-judge approach.
 Each generated answer is evaluated against the question, expected language, available context, reference answer, expected answer points, and content that should not be included.